 The pope turned to the assembly of priests, deacons, and faithful and asked if anyone would volunteer to bring Holy Communion to the martyrs.

-Then a clear, firm voice rose:
+Then a clear, steady voice rang out:

 “Holy Father, send me.”